-The Opera House is a beautiful Edwardian building, but unfortunately because of the nature of the building that does bring some restrictions.
-The Opera House is only partially accessible to wheelchair users and the wheelchair entrance is 72cms at its narrowest point.
-We have three wheelchair spaces in the Stalls at ground floor level, and a specially adapted toilet.
-Unfortunately the Stalls bar is not accessible by wheelchair, but a member of staff will gladly bring refreshments to your seat.
+The Opera House is a beautiful Edwardian building that is only partially accessible to wheelchair users.
+Unfortunately we do not have a lift.
+The wheelchair entrance is 72cms at its narrowest point.
+We have three wheelchair spaces in the Stalls area on the ground floor and an accessible toilet.
+The Stalls bar is not accessible by wheelchair, but one of our lovely volunteers will be happy to bring refreshments to your seat.

-The Opera House Foyer and Box Office counter are not wheelchair accessible, but there is wheelchair access to the side Box Office door (in Water St), with an intercom system to alert staff.
+The Opera House Foyer and Box Office counter are not accessible by wheelchair, but there is wheelchair access to the side Box Office door (on Water St), with an intercom system to alert staff.
 The Dress Circle and Upper Circle levels are not wheelchair accessible and can only be reached by climbing the stairs.
 The building is not accessible by motorised scooter.